 To get there, you must familiarize yourself with the web content accessibility guidelines of WCAG.
 Published by the Web Accessibility Initiative of the World Wide Web Consortium, they are considered the international standards for making your online properties accessible.

-Here’s why that matters: WCAG 2.2 was recently released.
+Here’s why that matters: WCAG 2.2 was released in October, 2023.
 Familiarizing yourself with the new WCAG 2.2 requirements will help you ensure that your online presence, from your website to your interactive map, will remain above board and in compliance.

 The WCAG Guidelines and Digital Accessibility in Higher Education